 Consortiums are unique in themselves because of how they allow businesses to have a one-stop-shop for all things internal communication, decision making, and operations.
 Consortium blockchains do not solely link all relevant stakeholders together, but they also make the lives of executives and incumbents easier by strengthening the control they have over decisions.

-When discussing consortium blockchains, there is no way to go around and not mention projects like Hyperledger and Corda.
+When discussing consortium type of blockchains, there is no way to go around and not mention projects like Hyperledger and Corda.
 Specifically designed for widespread application within business, development on the Hyperledger and Corda platforms is already having a significant impact by rolling out market-validated enterprise solutions.

 And honestly -that’s just the start, we’re still early in the process…